XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 - `GamingWebApp`, an ASP.NET MVC Core frontend
 - `Leaderboard.WebAPI`, an ASP.NET Core Web API

 For now, the SQL Server for Linux container instance is providing the developer backend for data storage.
 This will be changed later on.
-Make sure you run the SQL Server as desribe in [Lab 2](https://github.com/XpiritBV/ContainerWorkshop2018Docs/blob/master/Lab2-Docker101.md#lab-2---docker-101).
+Make sure you run the SQL Server as described in [Lab 2](https://github.com/XpiritBV/ContainerWorkshop2018Docs/blob/master/Lab2-Docker101.md#lab-2---docker-101).

 **Important** Update the connectionstring in the appsettings.json file to use the computername instead of localhost or 127.0.0.1.
 We will need this later.